 The SAMOPAL Vz.
 58 is a service weapon of the Czech Army.
 Although there is a superficial resemblance to the Kalashnikov AK-47, Vz.
-58 is a totally different weapon, designed and built-in Czechoslovakia (now the Czech Republic and Slovakia, two countries) and owing nothing to Russian design.
+58 is a different weapon, designed and built-in Czechoslovakia (now the Czech Republic and Slovakia, two countries) and owing nothing to Russian design.

 The American M16 shares more in common from a design standpoint with an AK-47 than the Vz.
 58 does.
 To dismiss the Vz.
-58 as just another satellite state AK clone is factually untrue and a poor representation of this very unique rifle.
+58 as just another satellite state AK clone is factually untrue and a poor representation of this unique rifle.

 The rifle is gas-operated using a chrome-plated short-stroke piston; this strikes the bolt carrier a sharp blow, sufficient to send it backward.
 After a short free travel, the breech lock is freed from engagement with the receiver, and the bolt is withdrawn from the chamber by the movement of the carrier.

 A hinged plate does the locking of the breech beneath the carrier, which closely resembles the locking system used on the Walther P38 automatic pistol.
 Firing is done by a hollow hammer tube that lies in the bolt and is propelled by a spring; when released by the sear, the hammer flies forward and strikes a floating firing pin.
 It is cocked by being caught by the sear during the recoil movement; indeed, if the firing pin were attached, the whole assembly would be called a striker.